ShannyxMP/Creative-Coding-Projects/README.md

 ### Continued development

 There were a lot of ideas regarding the use of Perlin Noise that I am keen to explore that were not achievable in my final project.
-For example I attempted to use Perlin Noise to create natural movement of the colours of the blobs to give it more definition, but settled for a radial gradient.
-I also attempted to use Perlin Noise to have the blobs appear more fluid-like rather than circular, so it may morph as it moves with no success.
-Hopefully, as my knowledge of mathemathics improves, it is something that comes to fruition in future projects.
+For example, I attempted to use Perlin Noise to create natural movement of the colours of the blobs to give it more definition, but settled for a radial gradient.
+I also attempted to use Perlin Noise to have the blobs appear more fluid-like rather than circular, so it may morph as it moves - unfortuantely, to no success.
+As my knowledge of mathematics improves, hopefully, it is something that comes to fruition in future projects.

 ### Useful resources